Posted on Friday, June 21st, 2024 at 4:50 pm

 Some key points about obtaining LTD insurance:

-Given these differences, it is crucial to review your employer’s benefits offerings carefully.
+Given these differences, reviewing your employer’s benefits offerings carefully is crucial.
 If you need access to an affordable group plan, consider purchasing individual LTD coverage.

 Getting Help with Long-Term Disability Claims